Kotpad Handloom fabrics: Natural dye colour

 The characteristics of natural dye colouring are derived from the aul tree or madder dye (Morinda citrifolia) extracted from the root of the Indian madder tree.
 Since it is prepared out of natural resources which are non-toxic, the dye is not harmful to the skin.
-Even though it is only a limited colour range, it is eco-friendly and shades developed are very suiting and pleasant.
+Even though it is only a limited colour range, it is eco-friendly and shades developed are very suitable and pleasant.
 The colours ranging from deep maroon to dark brown depend on the age of the root bark and the proportion of the dye used and is obtained with the addition of harikari or iron sulphate.
 These colours mixed with the natural unbleached off-white color of the cotton yarn produce dramatic results.
 The motifs used on the fabric are conch, boat, axes, crab, bow, temple, fish, and fan, which reflect the culture of the area.
 These motifs are developed by the extra wefts.
-By use of multi-shuttle by interlocking method, a solid border effect of the fabric is brought up by the pig by pig insertion of thread.
+By use of multi-shuttle by interlocking method, a solid border effect of the fabric is brought up by the pick by pick insertion of thread.